theMHD-120/JSLP-Javascript-Learning-Package/README.md

 ﻿In the name of ALLAH
 # Javascript-learning-package
+JS with JS;
-Learning javascript with javascript codes :)
+Learning javascript with javascript codes :);
 This package contains serveral sections;

 Pre reqerements: